BAMresearch/probeye/docs/components.rst

     problem.add_experiment(...)
     problem.add_likelihood_model(...)

-Of course the dots in parenthesis :code:`(...)` still need to be further specified (according to the problem at hand), but the fundamental structure of how to define an inference problem is given by the code block above.
+Of course the dots in parenthesis :code:`(...)` still need to be further specified (according to the problem at hand), but the fundamental structure of how to define an inverse problem is given by the code block above.
 It should be pointed out that of each component multiple instances can be added - for example five parameters, two forward models, one hundred experiments and ten likelihood models - but at least one instance of each is required to obtain a valid problem definition.
 Each of these components are explained in more detail in the following sections.

 Parameters
 ##########
-In probeye, an inference problem is understood as a parameter estimation problem.
+In probeye, an inverse problem is understood as a parameter estimation problem.
 Hence, it comes at no surprise that you need to define at least one parameter that should be inferred.
-After initializing an inference problem, adding the parameters to the problem is the natural next step.
+After initializing an inverse problem, adding the parameters to the problem is the natural next step.
 In principle, you could also add the experiments first, but we recommend to begin with the parameters, because problem definitions are more readable like that.

 Latent and constant parameters
 ------------------------------